 Any student pursuing a degree in Journalism needs to look into California State University - Chico.
 Soon after graduation, Journalism students usually make around $40,870 in the first five years of their career.
 Placed in Chico, California, this institution is a very good option for students who enjoy the joy of a large city.

 Any student pursuing a degree in Journalism needs to look into Seattle University.
-After graduation, Journalism students typically make an average of $39,651 in their early careers.
+Graduates from the Journalism degree program at Seattle University make 10.0% more than the average college grad in this field.
 Seattle, Washington is an ideal setting for students who like the fast-paced city life.